Vegetation Management In City Parks

 An integrated approach to vegetation management

 The Parks & Recreation Department manages over 4,275 acres of public lands for parks, trails, conservation lands, and landscaped right-of-ways, with new lands and facilities being added nearly every year.
-Through Integrated Pest Management (IPM), the department manages pests that are detrimental to the health, function or aesthetic value of parks in an effective and environmentally responsible manner, with utmost consideration to public and employee safety.
-Thoughtful, timely and selective use of herbicides is just one tool of many used to maintain park lands.
-Learn more in the Parks and Recreation
+Through Integrated Pest Management (IPM), the department manages pests that are detrimental to the health, function, or aesthetic value of parks in an effective and environmentally responsible manner, with utmost consideration for public and employee safety.
+Thoughtful, timely, and selective use of herbicides is just one tool of many used to maintain parklands.
+Learn more in the Parks and Recreation Turf Management Plan (PDF).

 Fast Facts About Weed Control In City Parks